magynhard/curly_bracket_parser/README.md

 You can define default variables, which will be replaced automatically without passing them by parameters, but can be overwritten with parameters.

-Because of providing blocks, your variables can dynamically depend on other states.
+Because of providing blocks, your variables can dynamically depend on other states (e.g. current date).

 ```ruby
     CurlyBracketParser.register_default_var('version') do